qferre/ologram-modl_supp_mat/README.md

 This is the code accompanying the paper describing OLOGRAM-MODL.
 This code was used to create supplementary files and the paper's figures.

 First create a conda env containing pygtftk with `conda env create -f ologram_modl_env.yaml`.
-This will download the latest pygtftk release from bioconda.
+This will download the latest pygtftk release from bioconda and install snakemake.

-Here are the three possible run commands:
+To run the workflow, use these commands:

 ```{bash}
 # Full run